abpetkov/switchery/README.md

 var switchery = new Switchery(elem, { secondaryColor: '#bbf0f0' });
 ```

-Any other changes, regarding colors, you want to make, shoult take place in `switchery.css`.
+Any other changes regarding colors you want to make, should take place in `switchery.css`.

 ##### Legacy browsers